Molecular Embedding-Based Algorithm Selection in Protein-Ligand Docking: Materials and Methods

 \subsubsection{Implementation details}

 All models are implemented in \texttt{Python} using \texttt{PyTorch}.
-The code and weights of ESM C 600M model are acquired from~\cite{evolutionaryscale_2024}.
-Models are trained with the Adam optimiser using a cosine learning-rate schedule and early stopping based on validation accuracy.
-All experiments are conducted on a dual-socket server with two AMD EPYC 7763 CPUs and 8 NVIDIA RTX 3090 GPUs, running \texttt{Ubuntu 22.04.5 LTS}.
+Docking outputs for PoseX and Astex are obtained from the official PoseX benchmark release~\citep{jiang2025posex}, while those for PoseBusters are taken from the official PoseBusters release~\citep{buttenschoen2024posebusters}.
+The code and pretrained weights of the ESM-C 600M model are sourced from~\cite{evolutionaryscale_2024}.
+Models are trained using the Adam optimiser with a cosine learning-rate schedule and early stopping based on validation accuracy.
+All experiments are conducted on a dual-socket server equipped with two AMD EPYC 7763 CPUs and eight NVIDIA RTX 3090 GPUs, running \texttt{Ubuntu 22.04.5 LTS}.